“What are the age, height and weight restrictions?”

 Normal trip capacity is for up to 8 customers.
-For groups of 9 to 12 people there is a way we can accommodate you all at more or less the same time, just not together.
+For groups of 9 to 12 people we can accommodate you all at more or less the same time, just not together.
 Please get in touch for more info.

 “When should I book?”

 If you have a preference which trip you take and when you go, you should definitely book in advance.
 We have a 24hr cancellation policy so you can still get a refund (less $5 admin fee) if your circumstances change up until that period.
 We often accept rescheduling within that period too if needed, at our discretion.

 Central Otago is the driest region of New Zealand but our tours typically proceed in light or occasional rain.
 To make the experience more comfortable we have jackets and gloves for those that need them.
 In the event of heavy or continuous rain, or if you’re just concerned about the conditions, please call us an hour before your booking time to discuss options.

 Come see us at Shop 5, 93 Beach St, next to Crowne Plaza.
 There should be someone there between 9am – 7pm most days.
 Segway on Q share this site with booking centre QBook so even when the Segway crew may be busy and away from the shop, the QBook staff will still be there to field your enquiries and take bookings.
 You’re welcome to call us too between 8am – 8pm daily.

 When booking you have the option to meet us (by prior arrangement) at the starting point, the One Mile Powerhouse Car Park.
 It has free all day parking.
 2 minutes drive from town at the end of Lake Esplanade you come to a roundabout with 3 major exits and a dirt road exit.
 This exit has a sign to indicate the One Mile Powerhouse.